 - Ask the students to write up what they have discovered.

-- As the first part of the Extension problem is not so different from the original problem, most of the class might be asked to try it.
-Only those that can work with algebraic expressions might like to try the second part of the Extension.
+- Pose the Extension problem when appropriate.
+Those that can work with algebraic expressions might like to try the second part of the Extension.

 Extension to the problem